 - Pack Layers: Be sure to pack layers so that you can adapt to the change in temperatures which can sometimes dip 10-15 degrees when the sun dips below the horizon.

 - Parking: There are 13 garages and two non-metered lots in Charleston and all of them accept cash and credit cards.
 The rates are $1 per half hour and $16 max per day.
 There are also 7 metered lots so bring lots of quarters.
 Time limits range from 30 minutes max to 10 hours max at $1 per hour.

-- Extended Parking: If you find a good parking spot and want to stay put for an extended period of time, consider getting around on foot, bike or free shuttle.
+- Extended Parking: If you find a good parking spot and want to stay put for an extended period of time, consider getting around on foot or bike.